-Higher framerates are key to keeping the action feeling smooth, so it's great to see that aiming for top framerates of 120 frames-per-second.
-Although, this is where I think certain developers will take slightly different routes, as higher framerates aren't as important for all genres.
-The FPS genre, of course, will no doubt be trying to push for the higher realms, but a constant 60fps is a fantastic choice for graphic-heavy story-led games.
+Higher framerates are key to keeping the action feeling smooth, so it's great to see Xbox aiming for 120 FPS.
+This is a big area where developers will likely take slightly different routes, as higher framerates aren't as important for all genres.
+The FPS genre, for example, will no doubt be trying to push for the higher realms, but a constant 60 FPS is a fantastic choice for detail-heavy, story-led games.

 A new term for a new generation of Xbox consoles.
-DirectStorage is a brand new system for storage arriving with the Xbox Series X, which reduces the CPU overhead of loading in the game world around you, so the game has more space to offer better physics or put more NPCs in a scene.
-The fact that all Xbox Series X Optimized games will be able to take advantage of technology is a huge boon, and could be the feature that offers the biggest difference between playing the same game on an Xbox One X and Xbox Series X.
+DirectStorage is a brand new system for storage arriving with the Xbox Series X, reducing CPU overhead so the game has more space to spend on things like better physics or putting more NPCs in a scene.
+The fact that all Xbox Series X Optimized games will be able to take advantage of this technology is a huge boon, and it could be the feature that offers the biggest difference between playing the same game on an Xbox One X and Xbox Series X.

 Having experienced DirectX Raytracing via Nvidia RTX graphics cards on PC, it's safe to say that this technology really does improve the realism and vibrancy of elements like reflections, water, lightning, directional audio and more.
 Adding Raytracing support to Xbox Series X Optimized games will make a huge difference to the way they look on the next-gen console, so if you haven't experienced Raytracing yet, it's time to get excited.

 Nobody likes to wait, do they?
 Fortunately, it seems like cutting loading times is the big thing for next-gen games, so it's not a huge surprise that there's a push for all of Xbox Series X Optimized titles to take advantage of next-gen loading speeds.